You probably hear a lot about the skills gap in manufacturing. Perhaps it even directly affects your plant.

 Is the skills gap a myth?

 Job openings at manufacturing companies don't actually stay open that long.
-A study done by MIT researchers shows that nearly 75 percent of manufacturing establishments don't have trouble hiring skilled laborers, with the majority of positions being filled in under three months.
+A study done by MIT researchers shows that nearly 75 percent of manufacturing companies don't have trouble hiring skilled laborers, with the majority of positions being filled in under three months.

 What's interesting is that this contrast with industry sentiment.
 Research conducted by Deloitte found that 83 percent of employers feel there is a moderate to serious shortage in the market for skilled production workers.